lapsrun/laps.run/content/measuring.md

 Then, click on the inside line of lane one across the infield from the first point.
 A box will open at the bottom of your screen with measurement in meters.

 Note: This measuring technique will work for single-radius and double-bend tracks.
 Unconventional tracks such as square or pentagon shaped tracks are not currently supported.
+The track must have a common start/finish line.

 Note: Take advantage of any reference lines on the infield, such as a soccer penalty box or football yardage lines.
 These will help your measurement line be as straight/perpendicular as possible.